 Nursing Graduate (NURS)

-This course is designed to develop student competency in prescribing and monitoring medications commonly used with patients who have psychiatric mental health problems.
+In this course advanced practice registered nursing students will develop competencies in prescribing and monitoring medications commonly used with patients across the lifespan who have psychiatric mental health disorders using an evidence-based, equitable, person-centered, primary health care framework.

 Course Rotation: Fall; PLV